coreos/console-login-helper-messages/README-devel.md

 Built RPM artifacts can be found in `./build/console-login-helper-messages/rpms`.
 The built RPMs can then be installed into an RPM-based distribution, to test, e.g. Fedora Cloud.

-Note if the `make` command gives `Permission denied`, it may be due to SELinux.
-TO fix this, the type `container_file_t` should be given on this repository if using the build workflow below, which can be done with `chcon -R -t container_file_t ./`.

 ```
 ./build_rpm.sh